t-8ch/binding-linuxinput/README.md

 # Linux Input Binding

-This project provides an Eclipse Smarhome and Openhab 2 compatible binding to inputdevices under Linux.
+This project provides an Eclipse Smarthome and Openhab2 compatible binding to inputdevices under Linux.
 It also provides a fairly generic Java binding to the libevdev library.
 Currently only keyboards are handled.